ArcGIS Notebook Server is a complete data science platform integrated with the ArcGIS Enterprise portal.

 View the libraries available in each runtime

 When a container is launched, one of the two container images you received from Esri is applied to the container.
-The runtime and image applied depends on the notebook author's privileges in the portal:
+The runtime and image applied depend on the notebook author's privileges in the portal:

 - Authors who have only been granted the Create and Edit Notebooks privilege will have their container loaded with the Standard container image.
 All notebooks they open will use the Standard runtime.

 - Authors who have also been granted the Advanced Notebooks privilege will have their container loaded with the Advanced container image.
 The default notebook runtime for their notebooks is the Advanced runtime.
-However, they have the option to specify an individual notebook's runtime, and can use either the Standard or the Advanced runtime in their notebooks.
+However, they have the option to specify an individual notebook's runtime and can use either the Standard or the Advanced runtime in their notebooks.

 ArcGIS Notebook Server and ArcGIS Server

 ArcGIS Notebook Server has functions and an architecture unique to ArcGIS Server roles.
 The differences between ArcGIS Notebook Server and other ArcGIS Server roles are as follows:

 - Other ArcGIS Server roles primarily host services—to draw maps, perform analysis, run geoprocessing tasks, and so on.
 ArcGIS Notebook Server primarily hosts ArcGIS Notebooks.

 - ArcGIS Notebook Server uses containers to isolate notebook authors' environments.
 The processing resources that each author uses within their container do not affect the resources used by other authors in their own containers.